hay/dataknead/README.md

 ## Release history

 ### 0.4
-* Upgraded some dependencies, including Pandas to >1.1. `dataknead` now requires Python 3.6.1 or higher.
+* Upgraded dependencies, `dataknead` now requires Python 3.6.1 or higher
 * Added a TOML loader.
+* Completely rewrote the Excel loader so we can remove the depedency on `pandas`.
+Removed support for the legacy `xls` format, only `xlsx` is supported.
+This fixes #14.

 ### 0.3
 * Breaking change: removed the `query` method: the focus of `dataknead` is on conversion.
 Using `apply` you can easily use a tool like `jq` to query.